 RATES AND REGULATION

-The rates for the use of the tool is available here -> Download the regulations for Access
+The rates for the use of the tool is available here -> Download the lab's rules for access

 HOW TO REACH US

 Take number 9 tram towards Torino Esposizioni and get off at C.so Massimo D'Azeglio last stop.
 Tickets can be purchased at newsstands.